mendix/docs/content/releasenotes/studio-pro/lts-mts.md

 ### 2.1 Support Duration

 The support duration for an LTS is an average of 3 years and a minimum of 2 years, which is the longest of these options.
-Support for an LTS is discontinued once a third consecutive major version is released (for example, support on version 6 has been dropped with the release of version 9).
+Support for an LTS is discontinued once a third consecutive major version is released (for example, support on version 6 has ended with the release of version 9).

 ### 2.2 Release Cycle